 Phone : +33 (0)4 76 61 50 71 Onno.Zoeter@xrce.xerox.com

-intentional actions of self-interested agents.
-In particular I am intrigued by the following observation: Learning models of human behaviour and using them to rank, filter, assign, etc. are fundamentally different problems from their analogs in say biology and medicine: humans will be aware of their impact on the system and adapt their behaviour.
+I am interested in constructing systems that take optimal actions in an environment that is driven by random events and intentional actions of self-interested agents.
+In particular I am intrigued by the following observation: Learning models of human behaviour and using them to rank, filter, assign, etc. are fundamentally different problems from their analogues in say biology and medicine: humans will be aware of their impact on the system and adapt their behaviour.

-© 2013 XEROX CORPORATION.
+© 2014 XEROX CORPORATION.
 All rights reserved.